Terms and Conditions

 3.2 Account Verification

-We reserve the right to remove, withhold, or revoke verification badges at our discretion.
+All verification badges are optional.
+Verification improves trust and visibility but does not guarantee the accuracy of user-provided information.
+We reserve the right to remove, withhold, or revoke any verification badge at our discretion.

 3.3 Verification Service Fees

-All verification fees are non-refundable regardless of verification outcome.
-Current fee rates are available at dealonce.com/fees.
-Fees may be updated with 30 days notice.
+Verification fees are collected securely via our payment partner Stripe.
+All fees are non-refundable regardless of verification outcome.
+Current fee rates are displayed in-app.
+Fees may be updated with 30 days' notice.

 4. Payment Systems and Terms